 You can balance vata’s cold, airy and dry tendencies by increasing its opposite qualities and introducing more warmth, earthiness and oily nourishment into your life.

 This includes staying warm at all times, keeping a regular sleep pattern, and enjoying earthy spices and foods.

 The vata diet is about nourishing the nervous system, raising the digestive fire and aiding the body in absorbing nutrients.
 Vata types are aggravated by drying and cold foods, so keep your level of warmth and oil intake high, particularly in early spring where the weather might still be a bit chilly.
-Try a lentil based dahl made with coconut oil and garnished with ghee.
+Try a Coconut Lentil Lime Dhal made with coconut oil and garnished with ghee.

 Try to practise these good eating habits during the change in the seasons:

 Eat at regular intervals and don’t over-eat or forget to eat